cosmos/cosmos-sdk/docs/rfc/rfc-007-crosslang-state.md

 * Output Parameter 1: `value`
 * Errors: `key_not_found`

+A 64kb packet size is suggested with the key at offset 16,384 and the value at offset 32,768.

 #### `cosmos.kvstore.v1.set`

 * Volatility: Volatile
 * Input Parameter 1: `key`
 * Input Parameter 2: `value`
 * Errors: None
+* Suggested packet size: 64kb

+The same packet utilization as get is suggested.

 #### `cosmos.kvstore.v1.delete`